Aviat-IO/AuraOne/mobile-app/tools/content/CONTEXT.md

 ### Utility Functions

 Always check for existing utilities before creating new ones:

 - **TimeUtils & TimeAgoText**: For timestamp formatting (generic components)
 - **Utils (from models package)**: For Nostr-related utilities
 - **NoteParser**: REQUIRED for displaying note content (generic component)

 Always use available MCP servers before searching the web.

+### Building

+Ensure the application builds before you consider your work done

 ## Security and Environment